-- CO 1: Experiment with the flow discharge measuring devices used in pipes, channels and tanks - CO 2: Solve the flow equations to estimate performance of the pump - CO 3: Evaluate the friction factor of a pipe flow - CO 4: Apply conservation principles to hydraulic machines
+- CO 1: Experiment with the flow discharge measuring devices used in pipes, channels and tanks. - CO 2: Solve the flow equations to estimate performance of the pump

 - 1. Impact of jets on Vanes.

 - 2. Performance Test on Pelton Wheel.

 - 3. Performance Test on Francis Turbine.

 - 4. Performance Test on Kaplan Turbine.

 - 5. Performance Test on Single Stage Centrifugal Pump.

 - 6. Performance Test on Multi Stage Centrifugal Pump.

 - 7. Performance Test on Reciprocating Pump.

 - 8. Calibration of Venturimeter.

 - 9. Calibration of Orifice meter.

 - 10. Determination of friction factor for a given pipe line.

 - 11. Determination of loss of head due to sudden contraction in a pipeline.

 - 12. Turbine flow meter.